8.5 Export Formats and Delivery

 Cross-pipeline comparison with file sizes and platform compatibility: This page covers LixelStudio export procedures.
 For the full side-by-side comparison of both LixelStudio and LCC Studio formats, including typical file sizes, compatible platforms, and a decision guide for matching deliverables to export paths, see 10.6 Platforms and File Types.

 Coordinate system is determined during processing, not during export.
 The coordinate transformation settings configured in 8.2 Single Scan (RTK, GCP, or both) determine the coordinate system of the output data.
 Export tools pass through these coordinates.
-There is no separate EPSG or coordinate system configuration in the export dialogs.
+LixelStudio redesigned the coordinate transformation interface with searchable common and built-in coordinate systems, but the principle is unchanged: set the coordinate system before SLAM optimization, not after.

 LAS to E57 Conversion